Worldditcher/EEG-MultiScale-CNN-SHAP/README.md

 • Clear separation of Check → Apply → Visualize steps per preprocessing block

 📢 Status
-• Core pipeline complete.
+• Core pipeline complete (full dataset run with per-subject splits and reproducible seeds).

-• TODO: Add cross-validation results & per-class metrics.
+• Cross-validation implemented in code.

-• TODO: Upload a minimal sample of preprocessed epochs (if licensing permits) to ease reproduction.
+• Per-class metrics (precision, recall, F1) not computed due to compute constraints — can be added in future work.

 📜 License
 This repo is for academic/educational use.
 Follow PhysioNet terms for original data.